Introducing Optimizely Opal

 A powerful personalization platform will allow marketing teams to unify each of these layers from a single dashboard (you knew we were going to plug our personalization solution).

-Let’s start with the planning layer.
+Let’s start with the planning component.

 Planning personalization